The 28 Different Types of Sleeves: A Complete Guide

 One piece Sleeve

-This is basically extension of the bodice and there exist no seamline between the bodice and the sleeve.
+This is basically an extension of the bodice, and there exists no seamline between the bodice and the sleeve.

-All the different styles of sleeves basically falls under the 3 types detailed above.
+All the different styles of sleeves basically fall under the 3 types detailed above.

 Regular Sleeve